NexusMutual/docs/docs/protocol/capital-pool/investments.md

 The 6,224 WETH was staked in Kiln and is currently accuring staking rewards.
 See [Avantgarde's latest post](https://forum.nexusmutual.io/t/nmpip-196-restart-enzyme-vault-start-staking-through-kiln-6-624-weth/1174/5?u=bravenewdefi) on the governance forum for a status update.

+## Investment in Chorus One through Stakewise V3 via the Nexus Mutual Enzyme vault

+In June 2024, the Avantgarde team shared an [RFC](https://forum.nexusmutual.io/t/rfc-stake-idle-eth-on-enzyme-vault-to-chorus-one-through-stakewise-v3/1461) on the forum, where they outlined a proposal to allocate the remaining idle WETH held in the Nexus Mutual Enzyme vault into Chorus One's Stakewise V3 vault.
+The original RFC they posted received feedback from community members and the Investment Committee to put this RFC up for a signalling vote to determine members' appetite to allocate to Chorus One since another proposal to allocate to Etherfi's weETH was also active at this time.
+After the [signalling vote concluded](https://snapshot.org/#/community.nexusmutual.eth/proposal/0x376bda4fef544f42799604627791be993d4a050ad49d415c284cc3e2cd6e8b9c), the result showed that members had signalled support for allocating 4,989 ETH to Chorus One via Stakewise V3.

+A [joint NMPIP was posted on forum by the Investment Committee](https://forum.nexusmutual.io/t/nmpip-228-allocate-6-575-eth-to-chorus-one-and-etherfi/1480/1), which outlined allocating 4,989 ETH to Chorus One via Stakewise V3 and 1,586 ETH to EtherFi by acquiring weETH if NMPIP 228 was approved.
+The NMPIP went up for vote over a three-day period and members voted to approve the allocation.
+Subsequently, the allocation was executed by the Avantgarde team in the [Nexus Mutual Enzyme Vault](https://app.enzyme.finance/vault/0x27f23c710dd3d878fe9393d93465fed1302f2ebd).

+## Investment in Etherfi's weETH via the Nexus Mutual Enzyme vault

+In June 2024, the Etherfi team share an [RFC](https://forum.nexusmutual.io/t/rfc-stake-idle-eth-on-enzyme-vault-to-ether-fi/1464) on the forum, where they outlined a proposal to allocate the remaining idle WETH held in the Nexus Mutual Enzyme vault to Etherfi via weETH.
+The original RFC they posted received feedback from community members and the Investment Committee to put this RFC up for a signalling vote to determine members' appetite to allocate to Etherfi via weETH since another proposal to Chorus One via Stakewise V3 was also active at this time.
+After the [signalling vote concluded](https://snapshot.org/#/community.nexusmutual.eth/proposal/0x376bda4fef544f42799604627791be993d4a050ad49d415c284cc3e2cd6e8b9c), the result showed that members had signalled support for allocating 1,586 ETH to Etherfi via weETH.

+A [joint NMPIP was posted on forum by the Investment Committee](https://forum.nexusmutual.io/t/nmpip-228-allocate-6-575-eth-to-chorus-one-and-etherfi/1480/1), which outlined allocating 4,989 ETH to Chorus One via Stakewise V3 and 1,586 ETH to EtherFi by acquiring weETH if NMPIP 228 was approved.
+The NMPIP went up for vote over a three-day period and members voted to approve the allocation.
+Subsequently, the allocation was executed by the Avantgarde team in the [Nexus Mutual Enzyme Vault](https://app.enzyme.finance/vault/0x27f23c710dd3d878fe9393d93465fed1302f2ebd).

 ## Investment performance

 The Capital Pool contract can be verified onchain.
 Anyone can view the crypto assets held in the pool.
 * [Capital Pool Address](https://etherscan.io/address/0xcafeaBED7e0653aFe9674A3ad862b78DB3F36e60): 0xcafeaBED7e0653aFe9674A3ad862b78DB3F36e60

+You can also find the [Investment Committee's monthly updates on the Capital Pool investment performance](https://forum.nexusmutual.io/c/investment/22) on the forum.

 ## Lido Finance rewards history